ghemsley/coffeefinder/README.md

 Save that key somewhere safe using a text editor, then in your terminal type `export YELP_API_KEY=your_api_key_goes_here`.

+Clone this respitory (if you don't know how [there are some instructions here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)) and then `cd` into the directory created by the cloning process.

-Next, using your terminal in the coffeefinder project directory root, run the command `./bin/setup`, followed by `bundle exec rake install`.
+Next, in the coffeefinder project directory root, run the command `./bin/setup` to install dependencies, followed by `bundle exec rake install` to install the program as a gem.

 Now you should be ready to run Coffeefinder!